DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ![Add New Variable Variable Selected](/april-2023-add-new-variable-variable-selected-tooltip.png)

-If you input a variable key name with the same key as an existing variable, but this variable is archived.
-The error below will appear, as you must first unarchive the variable.
+If you input a variable key that matches an existing archived variable, the error below will appear, as you must first unarchive the variable.

 ![Add New Variable Archived Variable Error](/april-2023-add-variable-modal-archived-variable-error.png)

-If you wish to use it, click on the hyperlinked "**variable**" text and it will take you directly to the archived variable page for you to unarchive.
+To use it, click the hyperlinked "**variable**" text, and you'll be directed to the archived variable page where you can unarchive it.

 :::info
-If you would like to move a variable between features, the variable must first be removed from the previous feature to fall into an unassociated state.
-This means that the variable will return back to it's default values for the duration it is not associated to a feature.
+If you want to move a variable between features, you must first remove it from the previous feature, making it unassociated.
 :::

 ### Archiving a Variable